The ‘End Bad Governance’ Movement: Abuja Edition

-Several protests have erupted in Abuja, Nigeria‘s vibrant capital.
+Several protests have erupted in Abuja, ‘s vibrant capital.
 Due to the severe economic hardships and skyrocketing inflation affecting essential goods and services, citizens have gathered under the banner of “End Bad Governance.”
 This blog post delves into the roots of these protests, their current state, and their responses from the government and influential figures.

 Protests in Abuja